-These health conditions can cause serious harm and lead to stillbirth if left untreated:
+These health conditions can cause serious harm and lead to a stillbirth if left untreated:

 - Obstetric cholestasis: a liver disorder that occurs in late pregnancy.
 The link between cholestasis and stillbirth isn’t clear, but the disorder is thought to cause irregular heartbeats in unborn babies

 - Gestational diabetes: Women with GDM (Gestational diabetes mellitus) are more likely to experience a stillbirth after 35 weeks than those without GDM